How a vegan diet can affect your intelligence

 Apart from these shortcomings, nutrition experts are now raising another issue that can call into question the adequacy of this increasingly booming diet: could this deficiency affect the ability to think?

 One reason for this theory is that intelligence needs to be “fed”: the brain devours about 20% of our daily calories, although it only accounts for 2% of our body weight.
-And what better way to find the wide variety of fats, amino acids, vitamins, and minerals that these organs require than by eating animals, which already include these nutrients.
+And what better way to find the wide variety of fats, amino acids, vitamins, and minerals that these organs require than by eating animals, which already include these nutrients?

-In 2016, the German Nutrition Society categorically stated that vegan diets are not recommended for children, pregnant or nursing women, and adolescents, supported by a research review in 2018.
+In 2016, the German Nutrition Society categorically stated that vegan diets are not recommended for children, pregnant or nursing women, and adolescents, supported by a research review 2018.
 In Belgium, forcing your children to eat a vegan diet can lead you to spend time in prison.

 Better reasoning and arithmetic skill